makerdao/mips/MIP10/mip10.md

 **MIP10c7: Process to Update Oracle Data Model (OT)**
 A process component that defines the method and template for the Oracle Team to update the Data Model of an asset pair.

-**MIP10c8: List of Active Oracle Data Models**
+**MIP10c8: List of Oracle Data Models**
-A list component that is kept up-to-date with the currently active Oracle Data Models.
+A list component that is kept up-to-date with the ratified Oracle Data Models.

 **MIP10c9: Process to Whitelist Oracle Access**
 A process component that defines the method and template to whitelist access for a specific Oracle.